 Presque Isle Bay is a 3,655 acre embayment on the southern shore of Lake Erie between Presque Isle State Park and the City of Erie in Northwest PA.
 When the city’s bayfront began transitioning from an industrial zone to tourism and recreation in the 1980’s, concerned citizens banded together to restore and protect PIB.
 In 1991, their efforts led to the listing of PIB as the 43rd Area of Concern (AOC).

-The next meeting of the Public Advisory Committee is Monday, March 10th from 9:30 am to 12:00 pm at the Tom Ridge Environmental Center in Room 112.
+The next meeting of the Public Advisory Committee is Monday, Sept 8th from 9:30 am to 12:00 pm at the Tom Ridge Environmental Center, 301 Peninsula Dr. Erie, in Room 112.
 Meetings are open to the public.
 Presentations include: Harmful Algal Blooms by PADEP Nate Irwin , Post-Delisting Monitoring by PA DEP Jim Grazio.
 A portion of the meeting will focus on Establishing new subcommittees and chairs, and an update on potential projects and activities.
 For agenda

 - Presque Isle Bay is delisted as an “Area of Concern”

 - Presque Isle Bay Watershed Plan Restoration Prioritization Web Application